QR codes are back, but are they back for good? Find out how your charity and fundraisers can use QR codes...

 With the reintroduction of QR codes during the pandemic, we ran a poll on Twitter in March 2021 for 24 hours to ask if people believed QR codes are back for good or not.
 76% said they were here to stay.

-We believe they are here to stay too, so we invested a lot of time researching how QR codes can be used by charities and their fundraisers for fundraising, and we came up with a great use for them that we have now developed into our software.
+We believe they are here to stay too, so we invested a lot of time researching to find out how QR codes can be used by charities and their fundraisers for fundraising, and we came up with a great use for them that we have now developed into our software.

 QR Codes, Posters, Back Sign

-All you need to sign up is information about your charity, your logo, 2 of your colours and a credit/debit card or direct debit details.
+All you need to sign up is information about your charity, your logo and 2 of your colours.
+Start free trial